Azure/aace/CognitiveSearch/Deployment/readme.md

 + Storage Account
 + Azure Search - Standard tier
 + Azure Cognitive Services
-+ App Service (x2) with one instance for Service plan Actual prices may vary depending upon the date of purchase, currency of payment, and type of agreement you enter with Microsoft.
++ App Service (x2) with one instance for Service plan.
+Actual prices may vary depending upon the date of purchase, currency of payment, and type of agreement you have with Microsoft.
 Contact a Microsoft sales representative for additional information on pricing.
-The size of your dataset also have influence in the final price, and this is another factor beyond our control.
+The size of your dataset also will have influence in the final price.
+Your dataset size is a factor beyond our control.

-The order of magnitude of the estimated cost to keep this solution running, is close **US$ 350.50** per month.
+The order of magnitude of the estimated cost to keep this solution running is close to **US$ 350.50** per month.
 Please check [this](https://docs.microsoft.com/en-us/azure/search/search-limits-quotas-capacity) link to understand the standard sku tier limits.

-If you want to reduce up to 50% of the costs, you can change the **searchSku / defaultValue** property of the **main.json** file, located in the **Deployment**.
-The provided value is **standard**, you can replace it with the basic or free sku tiers.
-But doing so, we can't predict/support the errors and the performance of your deployment.
+If you want to reduce the costs, you can change the **searchSku / defaultValue** property of the **main.json** file, located in the **Deployment** folder.
+The provided value is **standard**, and you can replace it with the **basic** or **free** sku tiers.
+However, by doing this, we can't predict/support the errors and the performance of your deployment.

 Use [this](https://docs.microsoft.com/en-us/azure/search/search-sku-tier) link to guide you on how to choose an Azure Search sku tier.

-> If you want to eliminate all costs any moment after the deployment, we recommend you delete the created resource group.
+> If you want to eliminate the costs at any moment after the deployment, we recommend you delete the created **resource group**.

 ## Additional Content - Knowledge Mining